Sndrahel/Back-AND-Better/README.md

 __Session Section__

 - This section will allow the user to see exactly what sessions the site offers and that they are located online.
 - This section is kept simple to focus attention on the call to action button.
+- The links to different sessions types on the home page will link to the contact form on the contact page.
+- The sessions will stack horizontally on smaller screens.

 ![Sessions](mockups/back_and_better_sessions.png)